Dangerous Crossing

 Dangerous Crossing is a 1953 American mystery film starring Jeanne Crain and Michael Rennie and directed by Joseph M. Newman.
-Based on the 1943 play Cabin B-13 by John Dickson Carr, the story revolves around newlyweds who become physically separated while on their honeymoon on an ocean liner.
+Based on the 1943 radio play Cabin B-13 by John Dickson Carr, the story revolves around newlyweds who become physically separated while on their honeymoon on an ocean liner.

 Plot

 On an ocean liner sailing from New York, John Bowman lifts his bride Ruth over the threshold of cabin B16, where Anna Quinn, a stewardess busy with finishing touches, greets them and withdraws.
-Ruth has been unsettled by her father's recent death; she and John have had a whirlwind courtship of just 4 weeks.
-John suggests Ruth go on deck to enjoy the ship's departure while he takes 15 minutes to see the purser to deposit money for safekeeping.
+Ruth has been unsettled by her father's recent death; she and John have had a whirlwind courtship of just four weeks.
+John suggests Ruth go on deck to enjoy the ship's departure while he takes fifteen minutes to see the purser to deposit money for safekeeping.
 As Ruth waves to the crowd in excitement, fellow passenger Kay Prentiss asks Ruth who is seeing her off.
 Ruth replies that she is waving to no one in particular, as she is traveling with her husband.
 The couple had agreed to meet in one of the ship's bars but John fails to show up.
 After waiting for over an hour, Ruth visits the purser and discovers that John has not been there.

 Returning to her cabin, she finds it locked and the attending steward insists that cabin B16 has not been booked for this trip.
-She is registered solo under her maiden name, Ruth Stanton, in cabin B18, where her luggage is found, but not her husband's.
+She is registered solo under her maiden name, Ruth Stanton, in cabin B18, where her luggage is found, but not John's.
 Insisting on seeing cabin B16, Ruth finds no sign of having previously been there.
 She cannot produce her ticket or passport because these are in John's possession.
-Since they were married only the day before, she is not wearing a wedding ring and her luggage still bear tags with her maiden name.
+Since they were married only the day before, she is not wearing a wedding ring and her luggage still bears tags with her maiden name.

 Under stress, she faints, and the ship's physician, Dr. Manning, embarks on a search for the facts.
-The stewardess who had greeted them in cabin B16 insists she never saw Ruth or her husband.
+Anna insists she never saw Ruth or John.
 While boarding John had fallen back in the crowd going up the gangplank and was briefly separated from her; the second officer who greeted Ruth during that boarding says she was unaccompanied.
 She can think of no one else who has seen her husband.

-The captain asks whether her husband may have left the ship and orders the ship searched—but to no avail.
+The captain asks whether John may have left the ship and orders it searched, to no avail.
 Kay Prentiss tells the doctor that Ruth had admitted waving to nobody at the ship's departure, which they find odd.
-Eventually, the crew suspect Ruth is delusional, and Dr. Manning treats her sympathetically but with skepticism.
+Eventually, the crew suspect Ruth is delusional.